 You build it when you ask customers or prospects for consent, inform them about processing purposes and explain what happens with their data.
 Consumers familiar with organizations are more likely to engage and share information with them.
 Once you obtain consent, new marketing and sales opportunities open up.

-Finally, receiving visitors’ permission gives you peace of mind that you are compliant with privacy regulations, so you can focus on your marketing tasks.
+Finally, getting visitors’ permission gives you peace of mind that you are compliant with privacy regulations, so you can focus on your marketing tasks.

 Getting your customer journey analytics right requires ticking a lot of boxes.
 That’s why we’ve written this article, and we hope we’ve made it easier to understand the complexity of the subject.